🦷How to Clean and Wash a Mouthguard Effectively?

 How Often Should You Replace Your Mouthguard?

-Signs Your Mouthguard Needs Replacement
+Signs You Need to Replace Your Mouthguard

 • Custom-fitted: 1-2 years